robinsmith-source/sdi/docs/chapters/server-initialization.md

 ## 2. Introduction to Cloud-Init for Server Initialization

 Cloud-Init is the industry standard for cross-platform cloud instance initialization.
 It leverages configuration files, commonly written in YAML format using the `#cloud-config` directive, to define tasks such as package installation, user creation, file writing, and command execution.
+For further information take a look at [this](../utils/cloud-init.md).

 ## 3. Cloud-Init: Installing Packages

-To use Cloud-Init, create a cloud-config YAML file (e.g., `userData.yml`) and reference it in your Terraform configuration.
+To use Cloud-Init, create a cloud-config `YAML` file (e.g., `userData.yml`) and reference it in your Terraform configuration.
 The following example installs Nginx and generates a dynamic index page:

 ::: code-group